 However, cooling is one area in the PC build that some people overlook or don't put enough emphasis on.
 Ultimately, a build that keeps the internal hardware cool under pressure will not only outperform mirror specs with less cooling, but it can also help you retain the longevity of your machine as components that run too hot for too long can result in permanent damage.

-It is situations like that where choosing the best case fans comes into being important.
+It is situations like that where choosing quality case fans comes into being important.
 Here's a great video by Linus Tech Tips discussing hardware temperatures within gaming PCs:

 How Does A Case Fan Keep My PC Cool?

 Beyond your traditional CPU heatsink which either comes with your processor or is purchased aftermarket (maybe even liquid cooling), the best way to keep the internal hardware cool is through the use of fans mounted about the case of your PC.